rdkcentral/rdkb-halif-vlan/docs/pages/VLANhalSpec.md

 The component should log all the error and critical informative messages, preferably using printf, syslog which helps to debug/triage the issues and understand the functional flow of the system.

-The logging should be consistent across all HAL components.

-If the vendor is going to log then it has to be logged in `xxx_vendor_hal.log` file name which can be placed in `/rdklogs/logs/` or `/var/tmp/` directory.
+It is recommended that each HAL component follows the same logging process.
+If logging is required, vendors should log in to the `vlan_vendor_hal.log` file, which can be found in the /var/tmp/ or /rdklogs/logs/ directories.

 Logging should be defined with log levels as per Linux standard logging.